Edited by James K. Barnett

 WSU Press, 2013

 Pioneer Edward Jay Allen lived near Olympia when the Oregon Territory was split in two and federal politicians elected to name the new territory Washington, rejecting the local suggestion of Columbia.
 Allen helped survey a wagon road over Naches Pass, a backcountry route still in use by those who favor mud and adversity over miles per gallon and speed.
-Future Union general George B. McClellan shared a cabin with Allen one summer, leading to a fast friendship a decade before … » More …
+Future Union general George B. McClellan shared a cabin with Allen one summer, leading to a fast friendship a decade … » More …

 Cornell W. Clayton and Richard Elgar